Before an eviction case

 English ▼

 In Illinois, only the sheriff can evict someone who lives in a home by spoken or written agreement.
-This can include subtenants, friends, adult family members, and other occupants.
-Trying to force a person out by changing locks, turning off utilities, or creating an unsafe or unlivable environment is illegal.
+Trying to force a person out by changing locks, turning off utilities, or creating an unsafe or unlivable environment is illegal, even if rent is unpaid and rules are broken.
+A landlord must file a court case and get a judge’s order before the sheriff can remove the person.

 Squatters are people living in a property without any permission.
 As of January 1, 2026, law enforcement officers can remove squatters for criminal trespassing without a court order.
 The property owner must prove ownership for this to happen.